SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

-In this exercise, we learn the calculation of the molecular dynamics in the acetylene (C2H2) molecule under a pulsed electric field, solving the time-dependent Kohn-Sham equation.
+In this exercise, we learn the calculation of the molecular dynamics in the acetylene (C2H2) molecule under a pulsed electric field, solving the time-dependent Kohn-Sham equation and the Newtonian equation.
-As outputs of the calculation, such quantities as the total energy and the electric dipole moment of the system as functions of time are calculated. xxxAYxxx(if other results exist).
+As outputs of the calculation, time-evolution of the electron density as well as molecular structures and associated quantities such as the electron and ion kinetic energies, the electric dipole moment of the system and temperature as functions of time are calculated..
 This tutorial should be carried out after finishing the geometry optimization that was explained in :any:`Exercise-8 <exercise-8>`.
 In the calculation, a pulsed electric field that has cos^2 envelope shape is applied.